Come Taste the Band: Touring

 Conflicts arose between the members of Deep Purple even before the tour began.
 Bolin, who used to enjoy artistic freedom, became frustrated when he was asked to play Blackmore-era songs in the style of his predecessor.
 This was made especially bitter by the fact that Bolin had to testify in court about Blackmore's wife's infidelity.
 After the tour began, it was revealed that Bolin did not know Blackmore's songs properly.
 Along with them, the band performed all the songs from the new album at some point during the tour.
 Bolin and Lord also played long improvised guitar and keyboard solos, which, unlike before, were performed as separate solo numbers from the actual songs.
 In addition, the band performed the songs "Wild Dogs", "Marching Powder" and "Homeward Strut" from Bolin's Teaser album.
-Bolin sang his solo song himself.
+Bolin sang the lead on "Wild Dogs" himself, while the other two Teaser tracks were instrumentals.

 Problems on the tour were caused by the drug problems of the members.
 During rehab, Hughes had reduced his cocaine use, but at the same time became dependent on diazepam, which is used to treat withdrawal symptoms.
 Bolin, on the other hand, used large amounts of heroin, which was revealed to the other members only after the tour had already started.
 In the Goldmine magazine, however, a person close to the band remarked: "The problem wasn't so much that Tommy liked drugs, but that the other band members weren't into it.
 He was in his own worlds for a long time, and the others didn't understand at all what was going on."
-Conflicts were also caused by the band members' sexual infidelity: Bolin's girlfriend had an affair with Hughes, and Hughes' girlfriend with Lord.
+Conflicts were also caused by the band members' sexual infidelity: Bolin's girlfriend Karen Ulibarri had an affair with Hughes, and Hughes' girlfriend with Lord.

 The managers decided to start the tour from the Far East so that the new line-up could gain experience and not hear about possible failures in Europe and America.
 The first concert was in Hawaii, after which the band moved to New Zealand and Australia.
 The concerts were very successful and especially in New Zealand the band gathered record audiences.
 A documentary about the band was also filmed for local television.